 A real change of scenery from the busy shorefront at Panama City Beach, the beach, dunes, pine flatwoods, and marshes here have never been developed.

 There’s much to do, from snorkeling in the swimming area to fishing and camping.
 But one of the truly unmissable experiences is catching the shuttle across the inlet to Shell Island.

 2. Rick Seltzer Beach

-There’s ample parking nearby, and the beach is close to popular area hotels and restaurants, making it a great fit for those who want to spend as little time as possible in the car.
+First, there’s plentiful parking, which is always important.
+The patrolled beach is close to a slew of hotels and restaurants, making it a great fit for those who want to spend as little time as possible in the car.

 Amenities include vending machines, gazebos, and restrooms with outdoor showers to wash away the salt and sand.

 Panama City Beach’s main shopping destination is a vast outdoor mall located opposite the Russell-Fields Pier.

 Pier Park is made up of two sections.
 North of US 98 there’s a classic power center, with big box stores like Dick’s Sporting Goods.